 As you might imagine, a chair chosen by the President to his bad back is a very good quality chair - both durable and very comfortable.
 It has a nicely contoured seat and back, smooth rounded thick posts, and long runners that enable you to find a comfortable recline position.
 The back post is steam bent to give it additional angle, which is a very nice and fairly rare feature.
 I have sat in these rockers and they are very comfortable.
 I do not think they are comfortable as the Independence Rocker which I blogged about earlier, but for a rocker with a woven seat and back (which necessitates less contour for manufacturing reasons), it's pretty nice..

 The chair is still available today.
 It's official name is the "Carolina Rocker" but it has always been nicknamed "The Kennedy Rocker" or the "Presidential Rocker" ever since JFK discovered them.
-You can buy them for $598 currently (may seem like a lot but shipping is free, which costs $100 otherwise) at Frontera Furniture.
 Here is another excellent website with the story of the original Kennedy Rocker.

 This is a color picture of the Kennedy Rocker in the oval office.

 I just found this photo on the internet, but it demonstrates one of my pet peeves, which is rockers that have straight backs.
 These aren't the worst out there, but it gives me a case of "straight back vertigo"!

 For more information about why an elbow-cut back post is more comfortable than a straight back, read my other posts on finding the perfect rocking chair.